 Regarding the “jeans controversy,” Malala recalled that when her siblings wore jeans, nobody reacted, but when she did, #ShavenMalala went viral.

-She refused to change into a different clothing and informed her father that this was her choice.
+She refused to change into different clothes and informed her father that this was her choice.

 Mental Health and the Bong Incident